From £37,330.00 or £344.25 on LeaseFetcher.

 It’s obvious that the interior materials are of a premium quality.
 The soft-touch plastics feel high-class, and the leather steering wheel is particularly nice, offering a great driving grip.
 The dashboard is well designed, managing to look minimalist and high tech at the same time.

 The tech on even the base model (Sport) is exceptional.
-All models get Audi's MMI colour infotainment screen (7 inch) that's slap-bang in the centre of the dashboard.
+All models get the Audi MMI colour infotainment screen (7 inch) that's slap-bang in the centre of the dashboard.
 It's easy to use, and is Apple CarPlay and Android Auto compatible.
 The virtual cockpit makes following Sat Nav directions an absolute breeze, and it's so intuitive to use, so you’re not getting stressed out at your partner about what turn to take.
 This feature has likely saved many marriages.

 The A5 Sportback is fairly practical, but it's nothing special.
 The boot space is okay, but it’s not as good as a true hatchback.
 The interior space is also fairly limited, which some taller passengers won’t appreciate.